List of lettered Brooklyn avenues: Avenue K

-Avenues L & M
+Avenues L and M

 Avenue L starts off at its western terminus at East 4th Street in Midwood and continues to Flatbush Avenue in Flatlands.
 It resumes at East 41st Street and Troy Avenue and continues as a one-way street going from west to east to Ralph Avenue, where it becomes a two-way street again until its eastern terminus at Bergen Avenue in Bergen Beach.
 Across the Paerdegat Basin, it resumes at East 80th Street in Canarsie and runs to its terminus at East 108th Street.
 The house numbers increase from west to east.

 Avenue M starts at Dahill Road in Mapleton.
 It gets interrupted at Flatlands Avenue, resumes at Flatbush Avenue and is juxtaposed to the south at Ralph Avenue, from which it runs as a two-way street to Bergen Avenue along Paedergat Basin.
 Across the water, it resumes at East 80th Street in Canarsie and runs to its terminus at East 108th Street.
 The house numbers increase from west to east.
 Avenue M is a one-way street westbound from Ralph Avenue to Flatbush Avenue.